port-labs/port-docs/docs/guides-and-tutorials/let-developers-consume-k8s-api-extensions.md

 - Enrich the catalog and visualize the Runtime existing objects in your K8s cluster, by following the [Visualize services' k8s runtime guide](./visualize-service-k8s-runtime.md).
 - Port allows multiple ways to enhance the experience of executing `Actions`, feel free to alter the `Action` in Port to your needs by visiting [Action Documentation](../create-self-service-experiences/create-self-service-experiences.md).
 - [Sync data](../build-your-software-catalog/sync-data-to-catalog/sync-data-to-catalog.md) and create more `Blueprints` to enrich the data beyond what exists in K8S.
+- Build dashboards and reports to visualize the usage of the CRDs and resources in your K8s cluster by following the [Build dashboards and reports guide](../customize-pages-dashboards-and-plugins/dashboards/dashboards.md).